isomerpages/iras-onestoppayroll/_about/FAQs.md

 <li>
 <p><strong>Will the One-Stop Payroll initiative be accessible to all types of businesses? </strong>
 <br>Yes, the One-Stop Payroll initiative is designed to serve businesses of
 all sizes and industries.
-Whether you run a small, medium, or large enterprise, the initiative aims to offer a unified platform that meets the payroll needs of diverse businesses.
+Regardless of the size of your enterprise - be it small, medium, or large, the initiative aims to offer a unified platform that fulfils all your payroll needs.
 The platform will be scalable and adaptable to fit different business requirements.
 <br>
 </p>
 </li>
 <li>
 <p><strong>How will the security and confidentiality of payroll data be ensured within the One-Stop Payroll initiative? </strong>
 <br>Keeping your payroll data secure and confidential is a top priority within
 the One-Stop Payroll initiative.
-The agencies will follow strong data protection measures and industry best practices to protect sensitive payroll information.
+The agencies follow strong data protection measures and industry best practices to protect sensitive payroll information.
 This includes using encryption, access controls, and complying with data privacy regulations to ensure that your payroll data is safe and secure.